Export Presentations to HTML with Externally Linked Images

 /// <summary>

-/// Gets or sets the path where generated resource files will be saved to.
+/// Gets or sets the path where generated resource files are saved.

 /// </summary>